 • Vegetable Stockadds some volume to our sauce.
 You can also use seafood stock or chicken stock.

-• Capers – a classic ingredient for picatta sauce, the brined capers are drained and added to the sauce for a briny punch.
+• Capers – a classic ingredient for piccata sauce, the brined capers are drained and added to the sauce for a briny punch.

 • Parsley – fresh parsley is a must-have garnish, it’s bright, with its own slightly lemon and peppery flavor notes that round it all out SO WELL.

-First, the aromatics (photos 1-2).
-Start by sautéing the shallot and garlic in olive oil, then add in the shrimp.
+First, saute the aromatics in olive oil, then add in the shrimp.
 By cooking them with the aromatics, the shrimp are going to absorb all those delicious flavors.

-Cook the shrimp but not all the way through, because they will finish cooking in the sauce, and we definitely don’t want overcooked shrimp (photos 3-4).
+Cook the shrimp but not all the way through, because they will finish cooking in the sauce, and we definitely don’t want overcooked shrimp.
 You can always cook the shrimp longer at the end, but there’s no going back if you’ve gone too far.
 Besides, cooking in the sauce helps them absorb more flavor, too.

 Remove the shrimp, and set aside.
 Deglaze the skillet with white wine, scraping up any bits that are on the bottom of the pan.
 Hello, our flavorful sauce base.

-Then, add in the lemon juice, lemon zest, and vegetable stock.
-Bring the sauce to a simmer to reduce slightly, and then add the capers (photo 5).
+Then, add lemon juice, lemon zest, and vegetable broth.
+Bring the sauce to a simmer to reduce slightly, and then add the capers.

-Once the sauce has reduced, and you’ve taste-tested it for salt levels (seriously, taste test what you’re cooking, please!), add the shrimp back in the sauce and simmer for a minute or two longer until cooked through.
+Once the sauce has reduced, and you’ve taste-tested it for salt levels, add the shrimp back in the sauce and simmer for a minute or two longer until cooked through.
+Then, stir in butter and chopped parsley until the sauce is silky and smooth.

 shrimp picatta in serving dish